Patricia Richardson (politician): Early life

-She grew up in Stoke Newington, the youngest of three sisters; her father came from Romania, while her mother was born in London's East End, of Lithuanian descent.
+She grew up in Stoke Newington, close to the ultra-Orthodox Jewish community in Stamford Hill, as the youngest of three sisters.
+Her father, Abraham Feldman, came from Romania, while her mother, Fay Groner, was born in the East End of London, and was of Lithuanian descent.
+Her father died of a burst ulcer when she was 16, leaving her religiously Jewish mother to raise her and her siblings in Chingford.

 Political career

 BNP

 In the 2004 local elections, she won a seat on Epping Forest District Council, representing the Loughton Fairmead ward with a narrow majority of 13.
 Her husband, Thomas Richardson, also a BNP candidate, won the nearby ward of Loughton Broadway.

 In the 2008 local elections, she was elected in the Loughton Broadway ward, covering part of the Debden council estate, with a majority of 123 over Labour.
 Her old Fairmead seat was lost heavily to the Loughton Residents Association.

-From 2009, she was the leader of the BNP group on the local council, but in 2012 local elections lost her seats in both the District and Town Councils.
+From 2009, she was the leader of the BNP group on the local council, but in the 2012 local elections lost her seats in both the district and town councils.
 She also served on Loughton Town Council 2008-12.

 Under her leadership, the BNP campaigned against Muslim prayer meetings in Loughton, claiming in a leaflet approved by her (the Epping Forest Patriot) that the community hall used would be turned into a mosque.
 Following allegations of abduction and a firebomb attack on his home, the prayer meeting's organiser accused the BNP.
 He was subsequently questioned by police on suspicion of perverting the course of justice.
 Richardson said the BNP was not behind the alleged attacks and told The Guardian, "Firebombing is not a British method.
 A brick through the window is a British method."

 She was the BNP candidate for Epping Forest in the 2010 general election.